svmiller/stevethemes/cran-comments.md

 - Pop!
 OS (22.04), R 4.1.2

+## Feedback to CRAN Upon Second Rejection

+I apologize for the lack of title case in the DESCRIPTION field.
+I think the move from the United States to Europe made me a little lax on that. :P

+CRAN is correct that the use of \dontrun{} was inappropriate in the way that I used it.
+It was because I was wanting to do too much in the examples field there.
+I removed that from the examples and also pared down what was being done in the examples section.

+I think it would just be easier to remove the `download_some_fonts()` function.
+Its use is better done anyways in the `{gfonts}` package and much of what was being done in that function is now included outright in the package.
+The package is bigger now but is still well below the 5 MB maximum.

 ## Feedback to CRAN Upon Initial Rejection

 I thank CRAN for pointing me to style guidelines about referencing other CRAN packages in the DESCRIPTION file, and apologize for the invalid URL/redirect.
 I'm also a little embarrassed I keep making rookie mistakes after all these years. :P